jerzydziewierz/cfabric/README.md

 2. Create your message types struct, and a special variadic type that contains all the message types for given broker
 3. Instantiate the broker under std::shared_ptr<> pointer
 4. Pass that pointer to all the clients that will listen to messages
-5. the clients subscribe to message types
+5. The clients subscribe to message types
-6. run the program, and profit!
+6. Run the program, and profit!

 If you're using the provided CMake setup: